Is Rice Good for Weight Loss?

 Improves cholesterol levels.
 Lower cholesterol levels reduce your risk of stroke, heart disease, and obesity.

 Helps you feel stuffed for a more extended period.
-Furthermore, in a 2019 research, it was concluded that an increased fiber intake can significantly help one adhere to follow calorie restrictions.
+Furthermore, an increased fiber intake can significantly help one adhere to following calorie restrictions.

 Lowers blood sugar levels.
-A study found that consuming brown instead of white rice can help lower blood sugar levels.
+Consuming brown instead of white rice can help lower blood sugar levels.
 Hence, it reduces your risk of acquiring type 2 Diabetes Mellitus.

 How about white rice?
+Is rice healthy?
 Does it mean that eating white rice will more likely result in weight gain?
 It is not true at all.